What DrumHeads Are Saying About TigerBill's DrumBeat...

 The video provides the necessary inspiration while the accompanying CD provides the perspiration, in the form of songs (minus drums) that you can practice with (Including *NSYNC tunes to sharpen your "Pop" chops as well as some challenging original compositions penned by producer/composer/drummer/inventor Bob Gatzen).
 Plus, you'll get a close-up look at the talents of drummer Billy Ashbaugh.

 I just finished watching Takin' Care of Business and now I'm ready to do just that!
-So, I'd say this dual video/CD set has hit the mark.
-And at a retail price of $39.95, it should be a one-gig buy with cash left over.
-From Warner Bros.
-Publications.
+So, I'd say this DVD has hit the mark.
+And at a retail price of $19.99, it should be a one-gig buy with cash left over.

 Until next time: Stay loose.